t-fbd/Ti/README.md

           case '8':
             return END_KEY;
           }
+                                                // The return values are set in the enum in the *defines* section
+                                                // The low level handling is done here, once we have the return value,
+                                                // thats pumped into the editorProcessKeypress fx

 and now the corresponding ansii sequences so you can get a better idea of why we're parsing things like this